-Because I’ve heard this story repeated almost daily in the IBS community, I thought I would ask some professionals for their thoughts on coping with IBS related bloating when things go off the rails.
+Because I've heard this story repeated almost daily in the IBS community, I thought it might be helpful to talk about strategies to cope with IBS-related bloating when things go off the rails.

 Those feelings Need Sieving

 Dr. Bolen explained that feelings of anger and disappointment are a direct reaction to our current situation.
-She says, though they aren’t pleasant, they are a healthy expression of how we feel.
-She specifies these feelings are “our psyche’s way of giving us feedback about our world.”
+Though they aren't pleasant, they are a healthy expression of how we feel.
+She specified these feelings are “our psyche's way of giving us feedback about our world.”
 As such, feelings like these should be validated, because they show us how our immediate situation is sitting in us.

-On the subject of distorted thoughts, Jay Walker, a Toronto-based mental health and body image advocate, indicated that our perception of ourselves is greatly influenced by unattainable ideals.
-This means when we experience symptoms like abdominal distension, the input we use to determine if our bodies are “acceptable” or “unacceptable” is skewed.
+I also spoke to Jay Walker, a Toronto-based mental health and body image advocate, who said that our perception of our bodies are greatly influenced by unattainable ideals.
+This means when we experience symptoms like abdominal distension, the input we use to determine if our bodies are “acceptable” or “unacceptable” is often skewed.

-When asked about coping with a chronic condition that can alter the shape of your body, Walker said: “you are not alone in navigating a society that projects completely unrealistic, gender, culture, and body-based standards on all people.”
-Walker suggests that self-care and self-compassion are two important pieces for people dealing with body issues both in and outside our community.
+When asked about coping with a chronic condition that can alter the shape of your body, Walker said: “you are not alone in navigating a society that projects completely unrealistic gender, culture, and body-based standards on all people.”
+Walker suggests that self-care and self-compassion are two important pieces for people dealing with body issues both in and outside the IBS community.
 Walker went on to suggest that:

-Living with chronic illness can at times leave an individual misunderstood, isolated, and with feelings of hopelessness.
+Living with chronic illness can at times leave a person feeling misunderstood, isolated, and with feelings of hopelessness.
 Finding community can be life-changing when it comes to navigating these physical and emotional difficulties.

 If this is something you think would be helpful to you, there are many active online IBS communities available on Facebook and Reddit, as well as public online forums dedicated to Irritable Bowel Syndrome.